Blockchain Could Be A Force For Good. But First You Have To Understand It

 There are already lots of places where information can be stored online.
 Your bank keeps track of your financial transactions.
 Facebook is a compendium of what your friends are up to.
 The U.S. Patent and Trademark office keeps registration of new contraptions.

-In each of these cases — and many, many others — there's someone who owns and manages all that data.
+In each of these cases — and many, many others — there is someone who owns and manages all that information.
 And that could present problems.

-First of all, that middleman is holding your data and in theory could do whatever they want with it — sell it to another party, for example.
+First of all, that middleman is holding your data and in theory could do whatever he wants with the information — sell it to another party, for example.

 Some middlemen aren't willing to serve everybody.
 Poor people, for example, might not have enough money to open a bank account.